benvinegar/counterscale/README.md

 -   Writes will no-op (no hits will be recorded)
 -   Reads will be read from the production Analaytics Engine dataset (local development shows production data)

+### Sampling

+Cloudflare Analytics Engine uses sampling to make high volume data ingestion/querying affordable at scale (this is similar to most other analytics tools, see [Google Analytics on Sampling](https://support.google.com/analytics/answer/2637192?hl=en#zippy=%2Cin-this-article)).
+You can find out more how [sampling works with CF AE here](https://developers.cloudflare.com/analytics/analytics-engine/sampling/).

 ### Development Philosophy

 The primary goal of Counterscale is to be super easy to self-host and maintain.
 It should be "set up once and forget".